Crell/MiDy/README.md

 ## License

-The GPL version 3 or later.
+The AGPL version 3 or later.
 Please see [License File](LICENSE.md) for more information.

+Note, however, that any content or templates you use with MiDy are explicitly exempt from license coverage, regardless of whether they could technically be covered.
+Your content belongs to you.
+MiDy belongs to the world.

 [ico-version]: https://img.shields.io/packagist/v/Crell/MiDy.svg?style=flat-square
 [ico-license]: https://img.shields.io/badge/License-GPLv3-green.svg?style=flat-square